damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 B7 Should we use the live filesystem or [CephFS snapshots](http://docs.ceph.com/docs/master/dev/cephfs-snapshots/) to back up from?

-B8 How common is it to have have a tape or cloud backup in addition to the above?
+B8 How common is it to have a tape or cloud backup in addition to the above?

 B9 Should we pick the top load model or [one of the front and rear access models](https://www.supermicro.com/products/chassis/JBOD/index.cfm?show=SELECT&storage=90).

 B10 Can we connect two SAS cables to get 2x 12 Gbps?

-B11 What [HBA card](https://www.supermicro.com/products/nfo/storage_cards.cfm) should be add to the controler or does it come with an LSI 3108?
+B11 What [HBA card](https://www.supermicro.com/products/nfo/storage_cards.cfm) should be added to the controller or does it come with an LSI 3108?

-B12 Is it smart to make the controller a seperate 1U box or should we reporpose some of our normal nodes for this?
+B12 Is it smart to make the controller a seperate 1U box or should we repurpose some of our normal nodes for this?

 # Rack

-The default rack height seems to be 45U nowdays (42U used to be the standard).
+The default rack height seems to be 45U nowadays (42U used to be the standard).

 It is used as follows: